ElektraInitiative/libelektra/src/plugins/recursion/README.md

 kdb set /editor/AutocorrectOptions/DisplayName "Autocorrect Options"
 ```

-This would at least guarantee reusability of settings.
+This would also guarantee reusability like in the array based approach.

 The plugin could theoretically support an arbitrary name instead of an array.
 But how does the
 specification know what is actually a menu entry and what is just some arbitrary other setting.